PyrexBLJ/blsdk-mods/README.md

 Use the bank and stash with hotkeys on any map.
 Supports BL2 + TPS.

 ![SniperButton](https://github.com/PyrexBLJ/blsdk-mods/tree/main/SniperButton)
 Automatically Slows Aiming when ads'd.
-Supports BL2.
+Supports BL2 + TPS.